smaurice101/readthedocs/docs/source/kube.rst

    been processed by another TML pod, if so, it will not re-process that window.
 This dramatically saves on processing time and leverages the fully capabilites of kubernetes to manage the sending of data to pods that are not busy.

-Five YAML files are auto-generated for every TML solution:
+Five YAML files are auto-generated for every TML solution and are found in your READTHEDOCS solution documentation:

 .. list-table::